gvwilson/thirdbit/src/fiction/iffy/index.md

 After a few minutes Iffy made her way back to her cabin, not knowing where else to go.
-She stared angrily at the ceiling for a few seconds, then picked up her nature book and turned to the page she had wondered about most ever since she was old enough to read without a prompter murmuring in her ear to help.
+She stared angrily at the ceiling for a few seconds, then picked up her bird book and turned to the page she had wondered about most ever since she was old enough to read without a prompter murmuring in her ear to help.